kb-dk/newspaper-batch-event-framework/README.md

 Batch-event-framework-common
 -----------------------------
-This module have the very most common classes, such as Batch and Event.
-Everybody will need to depend on this
+This module have the very most common classes, such as Batch and Event, and interfaces such as EventTrigger, EventExplorer and EventStorer.

+Everybody will need to depend on this.

 Tree-processor
 ----------------------------